Join us at the 2nd Annual Woodchopper's Ball

 D. Baker & Son Lumber Company Partners with The Salvation Army of Grand Haven for Woodchopper’s Ball dance fundraiser

-Two local institutions, D. Baker and Son Lumber Company and The Salvation Army of Grand Haven are teaming up for a big-band benefit dance to help raise funds for The Salvation Army’s $1.1 million Capital Campaign to expand its current facility.
+For the second year, two local institutions, D. Baker and Son Lumber Company and The Salvation Army of Grand Haven are teaming up for a big-band benefit dance to help raise funds for The Salvation Army’s local efforts.

-On Thursday, July 13 D. Baker and Son Lumber Company, located at 720 Pennoyer Avenue, will serve as host to The Woodchopper’s Ball.
-“We have raised about $770,000 of our goal,” states Captain Jay Davis.
-“We have approximately $330,000 left to raise and we are hoping The Woodchopper’s Ball will help us to raise some of those remaining funds.”
+On Thursday, July 12 D. Baker and Son Lumber Company, located at 720 Pennoyer Avenue, will serve as host to The Woodchopper’s Ball.

-The July 13 evening will begin at 5:45 p.m. with an hour of music provided by The Heritage Hill String Quartet.
+The July 13 evening will begin at 5:45 p.m. with an hour and a quarter of music provided by The Heritage Hill String Quartet, both traditional and contemporary string music, include music for dancing.

-Dancing will be from 7:00-9:00 p.m. and will feature the music of The Grand Rapids Jazz Orchestra under the direction of Bob Nixon.
+Big-band dancing will be from 7:00-9:30 p.m. and will feature the music of The Grand Rapids Jazz Orchestra under the direction of Bob Nixon.
 While the GRJO is a contemporary big band, for this event it will be playing from its dance book, to include tunes that are well known and long appreciated.

 A dance at the D. Baker and Son lumberyard is more than appropriate and it all goes back musically to the late Doug Baker, both a lumberman and a professional sax player.

-“Doug was a great talent and plenty good enough to have earned his living as a musician in any major market,” said event co-organizer David Schock, who had plenty of opportunities to play with the elder Baker.
+“Doug was a great talen,” said event co-organizer David Schock, who had plenty of opportunities to play with the elder Baker.
 “And he chose to play as a serious avocation and work in the family business.
 I think it was he who—in honor of the legendary Woody Herman tune ‘Woodchopper’s Ball’—dubbed his lumberyard the ‘Home of the Woodchopper.’
 And now this event brings it all together again, maybe even as he intended.”

 Nada Edson (née Baker) co-owns the lumberyard with her uncle, Bruce Baker.
 She is one of three fifth-generation descendants who now work at the lumberyard.
 "Gramps and Grama instilled a sense of community, goodwill, appreciation of music and all other arts that runs deep through our entire family,” she said.
 “We are proud to be Bakers and to be able to support the community and the Salvation Army by hosting The Woodchopper's Ball.
 I think my grandparents, great-grandparents and great-great-grandparents would be happy with us!"